0 to 13 weeks

 If you choose Integrated Prenatal Screening (IPS) a second blood test will be done between 15-20 weeks.
 These tests are not definitive, but will tell you whether the chances of your baby being born with any of these abnormalities is higher than usual.
 Depending on the results, your health care provider may suggest further testing such as Chorionic Villus Sampling (an earlier option for women who choose FTS) or Amniocentesis (available for women who choose FTS or IPS).
 You may also be referred for genetic counselling based on either your screening result, a finding on your ultrasound, or an other identified risk factor.

-For more information on these early screening options, visit the Ontario Ministry of Health
+For more information on these early screening options, visit the Prenatal Screening Ontario

 Do I have to screen my baby for Down’s syndrome?